jlpl/nais-processor/README.md

 ### Combining sumfiles

-Once you have processed your NAIS data you can combine multiple sumfiles into a single multi-day sumfile using the `combine_spectra()` function.
+Once you have processed your NAIS data you can combine multiple daily sumfiles into a single multi-day sumfile using the `combine_spectra()` function.
+You can also extract data from within one day like this.

 Example:
 ```